George-Gou/George-Gou/README.md

 - ## 👋 你好呀！ I’m Gravpher.

-- 🎓 I come from Chinese academy of sciences，major in geodesy
+- 🎓 I come from Chinese academy of sciences,major in geodesy&geophysics

-- 👀 I’m interested in machine learning and digital signal processing
+- 👀 I’m interested in machine learning and digital signal processing, especially deep learning application in geoscience.

 - for more information, please visit [my personal website](https://goujianing.ml/)